the fit-ology approach

 My son, the first among us to discover he has a supercharged brain, has been on the move since day one.
 He calls ADHD and dyslexia his “learning goodies” because he has learned how to harness their power.

 My daughter, who hates being the last at anything, was the last among us to discover her supercharged brain.
 Despite her distraction, she catches everything — she’s a born negotiator who remembers mostly the details you wish she’d forget, and will debate your socks off.

-And this is me: mama to two amazing kiddos, wife to the most patient and loving man ever, coach to some seriously spectacular Busy Brains(sm), and caretaker of my own ADHD mind–which sometimes takes on a life of its own.
+And this is me: mom, wife, coach to some seriously spectacular Busy Brains(sm), and caretaker of my own ADHD mind–which sometimes takes on a life of its own.
 Dance saved my sanity and helped me create my own coping strategies when “ADHD” was barely even a thing (and certainly wasn’t suspected in girls).

 photo credit: Bonnie J Heath Photography

-I’ve been teaching others dance, health and fitness since the first time legwarmers and headbands were cool, and took a tour through the professional world via human resources.
+I’ve been teaching others dance and fitness since the first time headbands and leg warmers were cool, and took a tour through the workaday world via human resources.
 Recruitment and development were my HR specialties because I love making the perfect match between people and the work they love, and helping them do it really well.